SPRINKLING ACT

 06

-Every report carries two version markers: the Sprinkling Act methodology version and the regulatory freeze date (March 2026).
-This means a report produced in March 2026 reflects the AI Act as understood at that date.
-Future delegated acts, AI Board guidelines, or jurisprudence do not invalidate existing reports — they may trigger a re-assessment recommendation.
+Every report carries two version markers: the Sprinkling Act methodology version and the regulatory freeze date of that version (current: v1.3, freeze May 2026).
+A report reflects the AI Act as understood at its freeze date.
+Future delegated acts, AI Board guidelines, or jurisprudence do not invalidate existing reports.
+They may trigger a re-assessment recommendation.

 Gates are evaluated in sequence.
 The first gate triggered determines the final classification.
 Lower gates are not evaluated once a higher gate is triggered.